kurdi1mans/Workflow-Engine-Requirements/03-Requirements/Technical Requirements.md

 - The system must be designed and built with the ideals of Functional Programming in mind.
 - The system must be designed in a way that avoids Object Oriented Programming as much as possible.
 - A guiding principal for the code is detailed in the note [[Functions, Methods, etc - What is What?]].

+- The system must be designed to allow for offline operations
+	- This is required to cover scenarios where operations are required in areas where internet availability is intermittent or non-existent

+- The system must be designed to allow for bi-directional mirroring between multiple instances of itself